peterhinch/micropython-nano-gui/README.md

 > cp color_setup.py /sd
 > repl ~ import gui.demos.aclock
 ```
-This demo reports to the REPL whether the performance boost described below is
-active.

 ## 1.4 A performance boost

-A firmware change in V1.17 has enabled the code size to be reduced.
-It has also
-accelerated text rendering on color displays.
-Use of color displays now
-requires firmware V1.17 or later.
-Existing users should update the display
+Use of color displays now requires firmware V1.17 or later which offered a
+performance boost.
+If upgrading `nano-gui` from an installation which pre-dated
-driver and GUI core files and should ensure that the new file
+V1.17 the display driver and GUI core files should be updated and the new file
-`drivers/boolpalette.py` exists.
+`drivers/boolpalette.py` must exist.

 ###### [Contents](./README.md#contents)